G protein-coupled inwardly rectifying potassium channel

-The G protein-coupled inwardly rectifying potassium channels (GIRKs) are a family of lipid-gated inward-rectifier potassium ion channels which are activated (opened) by the signaling lipid PIP2 and a signal transduction cascade starting with ligand-stimulated G protein-coupled receptors (GPCRs).
+The G protein-coupled inwardly rectifying potassium channels (GIRKs) are a family of lipid-gated inward-rectifier potassium ion channels which are activated (opened) by the signaling lipid phosphatidylinositol 4,5-bisphosphate (PIP_{2}) and a signal transduction cascade starting with ligand-stimulated G protein-coupled receptors (GPCRs).
 GPCRs in turn release activated G-protein βγ- subunits (G_{βγ}) from inactive heterotrimeric G protein complexes (G_{αβγ}).
 Finally, the G_{βγ} dimeric protein interacts with GIRK channels to open them so that they become permeable to potassium ions, resulting in hyperpolarization of the cell membrane.
 G protein-coupled inwardly rectifying potassium channels are a type of G protein-gated ion channels because of this direct interaction of G protein subunits with GIRK channels.
-The activation likely works by increasing the affinity of the channel for PIP2.
-In high concentration PIP2 activates the channel absent G-protein, but G-protein does not activate the channel absent PIP2.
+The activation likely works by increasing the affinity of the channel for PIP_{2}.
+In high concentration PIP_{2} activates the channel absent G-protein, but G-protein does not activate the channel absent PIP_{2}.

 GIRK1 to GIRK3 are distributed broadly in the central nervous system, where their distributions overlap.
 GIRK4, instead, is found primarily in the heart.